AdamHansrod/platformer/README.md

-# platformer - Creating a scalable app platform
+# platformer - Creating a scalable app platform, first locally, then the cloud.

 ## Tutorial #1 Designing & Creating our first platform
 ### Docker Platform Architecture